 [Also Read: Technology – Embrace it rather than feeling anxious]

 The area of AI is fast evolving that we have started to wonder if robots will eventually take over human activities as well as executive functions.
 Will robots reduce human employment and rule the world?
 If that were indeed going to be the case, do we need to worry?
 It might not be time to worry yet but it has definitely turned out to be one of grave concern.
 We are already witnessing times when robots are being put to mechanical tasks that are repetitive in nature and have made humans redundant.
 A manufacturing facility that earlier employed 2000 people is down to 300 as the major part has been taken over by robots.
 This is already happening at many places the world over.
-When costs analysis over a long term is considered, it turns out cheaper to employ robots than manpower.
+When cost analysis over a long term is considered, it turns out cheaper to employ robots than manpower.
 Moreover, robots perform better than humans.
 Therefore, employing robots is an obvious choice.